davps/algorithms-and-data-structures/README.md

 ## Code organization

-Each algorithm is implemented on a single file (I didn't split the classes on separate files) so you can run each algorithm from a single file.
-Just copy/paste any file in your java environment (independently from each other) and run it, without external dependencies.
+Each algorithm is implemented on a single file (I didn't split the classes on separate files) so you can run each algorithm from a single file, which make it easy to run it on [CoderPad](https://coderpad.io), for example, or by just copy/pasting any file in your java environment (independently from each other) without any external dependency.

 ## Tools